 The best way for the Federal Reserve to smoothly exit from its current stance on monetary policy is to make it more a process than an event.
 This approach has worked thus far, with the Fed having constructed programs that “naturally” shrink when market participants decide that they either no longer need funding or can find it more cheaply from other sources.

 For the next stage of the exit process, the Federal Reserve will ultimately have to alter the most important sentence of its recent policy statements:

-“The Committee will maintain the target range for the federal funds rate at 0 to 1/4 percent and continues to anticipate that economic conditions, including low rates of resource utilization, subdued inflation trends, and stable inflation expectations, are likely to warrant exceptionally low levels of the federal funds rate for an extended period.”
+“The Committee will maintain the target range for the federal funds rate at 0 to 1/4 percent and continues to anticipate that economic conditions are likely to warrant exceptionally low levels of the federal funds rate for an extended period.”

 Escape Velocity Not Achieved

 Tighter financial conditions emanating from higher interest rates and a decline in risk assets would impede the handoff necessary between the fiscal and monetary authorities and the private sector.
 This handoff is not yet in place, as U.S. economic activity has not yet reached a self-reinforcing condition, a cycle of self-reinforcing increases in production, income, and spending.
 In other words, the rocket ship hasn’t yet achieved escape velocity because the final stage of the rocket booster has not yet ignited; the private sector is still dependent upon the fiscal and monetary authorities to stay in orbit.

 Language Tweaks at Most; Conditioning Changes to the Commitment